MicrosoftDocs/dynamics365smb-docs/business-central/marketing-create-contact-profile-questionnaire.md

 Repeat these steps to enter all the questions and answers within the profile questionnaire.

-After you have created a questionnaire, you must create contact ratings to classify your contacts.
+After you have created a questionnaire, you can use it to rate and classify your contacts.
 You can also set up questions that are rated automatically based on information in the contact card.

 > [!NOTE]
-> If you enter a question that is automatically answered, choose <STRONG>Line</STRONG>, and then choose <STRONG>Question Details</STRONG>, to enter the criteria to automatically answer the question.
+> If you enter a question that is automatically answered, choose **Line**, and then choose **Question Details**, to enter the criteria to automatically answer the question.

+## Apply questionnaires to contacts

+You can apply your questionnaires to contacts manually.
+Just open the relevant contact card, and then choose the **Profile** action.
+Then, once you have applied the questionnaires that you want to apply, you can start using the categories in your campaigns.

 ## The Automatic Classification of Contacts

 You can automatically classify your contacts according to customer, vendor, and contact information, by setting up automatically answered profile questions on the **Profile Questionnaire Setup** page.

 > [!NOTE]